-Zeolites of the ZSM type (Zeolite Socony Mobil or Zeolite Sieve of Molecular porosity) belong to the group of MFI zeolites, and they have the largest application in the petrochemical industry as catalysts and adsorbents.
-The crystal lattice of these high silicate materials consists of two types of three-dimensional channels whose openings are the size of 10-membered rings.
-The first channels are straight and elliptical (0.51 x 0.57 nm in diameter), while the second intersect the right channels at right angles, and they are sinusoidal and circular in cross-section (0.54 x 0.56 nm in diameter) [8-10].
+the size of 10-membered rings.
+The first channels are straight and elliptical ( $0.51 \times 0.57$ nm in diameter), while the second intersect the right channels at right angles, and they are sinusoidal and circular in cross-section ( $0.54 \times 0.56$ nm in diameter) [8-10].

 Zeolites are the most important inorganic cation ion exchangers in which the crystallographic positions of the cations affect the rate and mechanism of ion exchange.
-Because extra-framework cations are bound by weak electrostatic forces to water molecules or structural atoms of silicon or aluminum, they are extremely mobile and can be easily exchanged in ion exchange processes without disturbing the crystal structure.
+Because extraframework cations are bound by weak electrostatic forces to water molecules or structural atoms of silicon or aluminum, they are extremely mobile and can be easily exchanged in ion exchange processes without disturbing the crystal structure.
 However, this also depends on the chemical composition and crystal structure of a particular zeolite [11-14].

-Since ZSM-5 zeolite, is mostly used in the [15], petrochemical industry especially hydrocracking reactions, due to its catalytic action, it is important to provide a sufficient amount of acid sites to improve their catalytic action.
+Since ZSM-5 zeolite, is mostly used in the [15], petrochemical industry especially in hydrocracking reactions, due to its catalytic action, it is important to provide a sufficient amount of acid sites to improve their catalytic action.
 The number and quantity of Brønsted and Lewis acid centers, as well as their ratio, affect the acid-base properties of zeolites.
 In addition, the catalytic activity and selectivity of ZSM-5 zeolite depend on the chemical composition of the starting materials for synthesis, degree of crystallinity, temperature and crystallization time, type of template, and many other factors [9,16,17].